Ati-netauto/helloworld/README.md

 # Title
-Hello-world application deployment using Terraform,AWS and NodeJs
+Hello-world application deployment using Terraform, AWS and NodeJs

 # Description
-Aim of this project is to create a simple hello-World application using Terraform ,AWS and NodeJs.
+Aim of this project is to create a simple hello-World application using Terraform, AWS and NodeJs.

-Following section describes how each element will be used in the successful creation of the application on AWS
+Following section describes how each is element used for creating application on AWS

 ## Terraform
-Tearraform is an open source infrastructure as a code tool which will be used to create required infrastructure in AWS
+Terraform is an open-source infrastructure as a code tool which will be used to create required infrastructure in AWS

 ### AWS Infrastructure to be provisioned

-      .VPC - Virtual private cloud is a logically separated network where AWS resources will launched
+      .
+VPC - Virtual private cloud is a logically separated network where AWS resources will be launched

-      .Internet Gateway - Enables AWS workloads like EC2 instance (or a server) to connect with the internet
+      .
+Internet Gateway - Enables AWS workloads like EC2 instance (or a server) to connect with the internet

-      .Public Subnet - Has a route to the internet gateway and connects AWS resources to the internet
+      .
+Public Subnet - Has a route to the internet gateway and connects AWS resources to the internet

-      .Custom route table - A non-default route table with a default route towards the internet gateway
+      .
+Custom route table - A non-default route table with a default route towards the internet gateway

-      .Route table association - Associates public subnet with custom route table enabling internet access
+      .
+Route table association - Associates public subnet with custom route table enabling internet access

-      .Security group- Acts like a virtual firewall controlling access to the EC2 instance in both directions
+      .
+Security group- Acts like a virtual firewall controlling access to the EC2 instance in both directions

       .EC2 instance - A virtual server running on AWS infrastructure

-## Node.Js
+## Node.js
- Node.js is open-sourece JavaScript runtime environment.
+ Node.js is open-source JavaScript runtime environment.
 It will used for creating Hello-World application
       .
 ## NPM
 Node Package Manager or NPM is a package manager for Node.js and maintains the libraries

-# How to deploy the application ?
+# How to deploy the application?

 ## Prerequisites
-Please ensure all prerequisites have been met before
+Please ensure all prerequisites have been met

 ## Git account

-If you don't have a Git account you can create one
+If you do not have a Git account, you can create one

 https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2Fenterprise&source=header